ray-project/ray/doc/source/rllib/rllib-offline.rst

 Batch Sizing
 ~~~~~~~~~~~~
 Batch size is one of the simplest parameters to adjust for optimizing performance in RLlib's new Offline RL API.
 Small batch sizes may underutilize hardware, leading to inefficiencies, while overly large batch sizes can exceed memory limits.
 In a streaming pipeline, the selected batch size impacts how data is partitioned and processed across parallel workers.
 Larger
 batch sizes reduce the overhead of frequent task coordination, but if they exceed hardware constraints, they can slow down the entire pipeline.
-You can configure the training batch size using the :py:attr:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.train_batch_size_per_learner` attribute as shown below.
+You can configure the training batch size using the `train_batch_size_per_learner` attribute as shown below.

 .. code-block:: python